kral2/macos-scripts/README.md

 Main goal: collect information about the configuration state of the operating system at a given time, and try to rebuild that state when needed (e.g: resintall from scratch).

+Secondary goal:

-Secondary goal: enable/disable settings in a reproductible and documented manner
+- enable/disable settings in a reproductible and documented manner
+- code my project management workflow

 ## Usage